 Image (c) Sean MacEntee

 Technology is, as the saying goes, everywhere.
 And the times have indeed a-changed.
-Once the preserve of corporate road warriors on the company’s dollar, laptops and smartphones seem to have become standard items on packing lists – even for backpackers.
+Once the preserve of corporate road warriors on the company’s dollar, laptops, tablets and smartphones seem to have become standard items on packing lists – even for backpackers.
 This begs the question – does technology help to improve or in fact spoil the travel experience?

 You’re going to answer that question, right?

 Well I’m going to try to address it, yes.
 On one level I would far prefer to leave all the gadgets at home, even the mobile phone.
 I’d take my camera kit because I’d convince myself that a DSLR wasn’t a gadget but the rest I’d happily live without.
 I mean what’s wrong with a guide book and a map?
 Do we need our GPS coordinates while wandering the market in Marrakesh?

 Many would say yes, after getting lost trying to find their hotel from the Djemma el Fna…

 But isn’t getting a little lost part of the experience?
 Anyway, your longitude and latitude won’t help you there so that’s a bad example.
 Our view here at Grown-up Travel Guide is that there should be as few barriers between the visitor and the locals, and waving your iPad camera around to get an augmented reality view of the mosque in Djenne with handy information superimposed onto the screen is just plain wrong.

 There’s a big old “however” coming up here unless I’m much mistaken…

 However, technology can also help you travel when used properly.
 On that note, I’d like to share my experiences of planning and enjoying a short break in London with the help of a tablet and a smartphone.
 To keep things easy I only made use of apps that are free of charge and available on both Android and iPhone/Pad formats.

 So this is how I used tech on my trip: